Famous/framework/README.md

 Once the local server and watchers are running, surf to [localhost:1618/](http://localhost:1618/).
 Changes you make to files within the `components/` folder will trigger automatic reload.

+(Note: The reason you need to type in a username during the setup process is just an initial gesture toward an integration between Famous Framework and Famous Hub.
+Currently, during the scaffold process, it's only used to generate a namespaced folder structure for your project.)

 - - - -

 ## Example